ctdk/goiardi/README.md

 ### Shovey

-Shovey is a facility for sending jobs to nodes, like Chef Push but serf based.
+Shovey is a facility for sending jobs to nodes independently of a chef-client run, like Chef Push but serf based.

+#### Shovey requirements

-To use shovey, you'll need to have serf installed on the server goiardi is running on and install `schob`, the shovey client, and serf on any nodes you would like to run jobs on.
+To use shovey, you will need:

+* Serf installed on the server goiardi is running on.
+* Serf installed on the node(s) running jobs.
+* `schob`, the shovey client, must be installed on the node(s) running jobs.
+* The `knife-shove` plugin must be installed on the workstation used to manage shovey jobs.

 The client can be found at https://github.com/ctdk/schob, and a cookbook for installing the shovey client on a node is at https://github.com/ctdk/shovey-jobs.
-To control shovey, you'll need to install the `knife-shove` plugin, which can be found at https://github.com/ctdk/knife-shove or on rubygems.
+The `knife-shove` plugin can be found at https://github.com/ctdk/knife-shove or on rubygems.

+#### Shovey Installation

 Setting goiardi up to use shovey is pretty straightforward.